gin66/FastAccelStepper/README.md

 # FastAccelStepper
-## LATEST VERSION 0.3.9 (in case Library Manager offers only 0.1.2)

 This is an high speed alternative for the [AccelStepper library](http://www.airspayce.com/mikem/arduino/AccelStepper/).
 It makes use of the 16 bit Timer 1 ot the Atmega 328 and as such supports one or two stepper motors.